 FDA APPROVED & NSF REGISTERED

-Germfree24® Sanitizing Soap is both US FDA & NSF registered and ideally suited for commercial use in the food preparation, healthcare and public service industries where frequent hand washing and hygiene standards are mandated by law.
+My-Shield® and Germfree24® Sanitizing Soap are both U.S. FDA & NSF registered and ideally suited for commercial use in the food preparation, healthcare and public service industries where frequent hand washing and hygiene standards are mandated by law.